 As Americans regroup after two years of a pandemic lifestyle, studies are revealing that youth who are in the sexual and gender minority are experiencing depression and anxiety at a faster rate than other groups.

 In fact, The Trevor Project 2022 National Survey on LGBTQ Youth Mental Health found that “45% of LGBTQ youth seriously considered attempting suicide in the past year,” with 60% of the youth who wanted mental health care in the past year unable to access it.
 The survey also found that 73% of LGBTQ youth reported having symptoms of anxiety.

-Being an LGBTQIA young person unfortunately means that during their critical adolescent years, they can often feel isolated and misunderstood, lacking the resources they need to maintain their mental health.
+Being an LGBTQ young person, unfortunately, means that during their critical adolescent years, they can often feel isolated and misunderstood, lacking the resources they need to maintain their mental health.

 With pandemic-related measures in place across the country, youth are at an even greater risk of social isolation and depression.
 But online resources, including supportive and educational materials, can help them maintain mental and emotional health.

-In a Catch-22, the internet can make this necessary information accessible, but only if you have access to the internet.
+In a Catch-22, the internet can make this necessary information accessible, but only if you have access to an internet service.

 Bridging the digital divide